vindenesen/check_netscaler/README.md

 The license file must be placed in `/nsconfig/license` and the filename must be given as objectname.
 Also the NITRO user needs permissions to access the filesystem directly (NITRO command systemfile).

-Multiple fasta files can be passed, separated with a colon.
+Multiple license files can be passed, separated with a colon.

 ```
 # NetScaler::License